 2.2) Peel the abaxial (lower) Arabidopsis leaf epidermis, cut the peeled leaf into squares of about 4x4 mm, then place the squares on the isotonic solution drops with the exposed abaxial side down, touching the solution.

-2.3) Dissolve 5.7 mg of the enzyme mix in 165 µL isotonic solution (3.3 % w/w) in a 1.5 mL tube, mix gently (by finger taps on the tube), and place several similar drops of the enzymatic solution in the same Petri dish.
+2.3) Dissolve 5.7 mg of the enzyme mix in 165 µL isotonic solution (3.3 % w/w) in a 1.5 mL tube, mix gently (by pipetting for a minute or so until dissolved), and place several similar drops of the enzymatic solution in the same Petri dish.

 2.4) Transfer the leaf pieces onto the enzymatic solution drops, close the dish sealing the lid with one round of parafilm and incubate for 20 min, floating the dish in a water bath set to 28 °C.